tier4/CalibrationTools/sensor/docs/tutorials/tag_based_sfm_calibrator.md

 ### Vehicle

 Vehicles have suspension systems that make the `base_link` definition an ambiguous one from the point of view of the sensors.
 The pose of the `base_link` seen from the sensor will vary depending on the load present in the vehicle, and as such, the user will need to decide whether to calibrate either in a full/empty state.
-It is highly recommended that during the whole duration of the experiment no person enters or leaves the car!
+It is highly recommended that during the whole duration of the experiment, no person enters or leaves the car!

 ### External camera